History of scouting in the Philippines: Filipinization of the scouting system

 In 1975–86, in compliance with the orders of President Marcos, the Boy Scouts of the Philippines was renamed "Kapatirang Scout ng Pilipinas," which translates literally to "Scout Brotherhood of the Philippines."
 The Scout age groups were reduced from four to two.
 The Scout Oath and Scout Law were revised.
 A new Scout badge was devised.
 President Marcos took the title of Chief Scout, the first Philippine head of state to hold the title.

 In 1986, the BSP marked its Golden Jubilee.
-In the aftermath of the People Power Revolution, the name Kapatirang Scout ng Pilipinas was abandoned and the organization reverted to its original name "Boy Scouts of the Philippines."
-In 1990–91, a program was created for pre-school boys and named KID Scouting.
+In the aftermath of the People Power Revolution, the name Kapatirang Scout ng Pilipinas was abandoned, and the organization reverted to its original name, "Boy Scouts of the Philippines."
+In 1990–91, a KID Scouting program was created for pre-school boys.
 Since "kid" is English and not Filipino, it was contrived as an acronym for "Kabataang Iminumulat Diwa" and written in all caps.
-In 1991, the 12th Asia-Pacific Jamboree was held at Philippine Scouting Center, University of the Philippines, Los Baños, Laguna.
+In 1991, the 12th Asia-Pacific Jamboree was held at the Philippine Scouting Center, University of the Philippines Los Baños, Laguna.
 In 1992, the old BSP badge was reinstated.
 In 1993, the Philippines hosted the first ASEAN Scout Jamboree.
-In 1997, the 2nd World Scout Parliamentary Union held in Manila.
-In 1999, the first Venture Scout Jamboree was held on Ilian Hills, Iriga City, Camarines Sur, Bicol.
+In 1997, the 2nd World Scout Parliamentary Union was held in Manila.
+In 1999, the first Venture Scout Jamboree was held on Ilian Hills, Iriga, Camarines Sur.
 In 2007, the BSP observed the world centennial of the Scout Movement.
 In 2009–10, the BSP hosted the 26th Asia-Pacific Jamboree from 28 December to 3 January.
 This was the third APR Jamboree in the Philippines.

 In 2011, the BSP celebrated 75 years of Philippine Scouting.
-In 2013, the National Peace Jamboree held on Mount Makiling in Laguna, in Capitol Hills Scout Camp in Cebu, and the BSP's Camp Malagos in Davao.
+In 2013, the National Peace Jamboree was held on Mount Makiling in Laguna, at Capitol Hills Scout Camp in Cebu, and the BSP's Camp Malagos in Davao.

-In 2014: Centennial (1914–2014) of the defunct Lorillard Spencer Troop.
-A "Centennial Jamboree" was held in three venues: Marikina (Luzon), Cebu City (Visayas), and Zamboanga City (Mindanao).
+In 2014, a Centennial Jamboree of the defunct Lorillard Spencer Troop was held in three venues: Marikina (Luzon), Cebu City (Visayas), and Zamboanga City (Mindanao).